Alemi7523/Alemi7523.github.io/index.md

 the northern bridge.
 Since you don’t have strength, you can’t access the eastern part from here.

+Cross the bridge and activate the Braviary post on your right.

 Advance the only way you can until you go downstairs.
 Go north until some flowers at the left of a log, there is hidden ***Leaf Stone*** here.
 On the next land, check the orange flower surrounded by the big